 Íde stood and stretched, flattened the folds of her skirts, and looked up to find two identical pairs of gray eyes on her, waiting.
 Her vote would decide it, then, and whichever way she chose, the reaction wouldn’t be pretty.

-Apart from their eyes and their birthmarks, the Cairn twins were far from identical.
+Apart from their eyes and their birthmarks, despite being “identical” twins, the Cairn twins were far from identical.
 The idea of them was much the same: white-blonde curls, bold dirin layered over ochre skin, angular features, loud voices.
 Seeing them side-by-side, the differences were clear.
 Maebhe was sharper— nose, jaw, cheekbones.
 Kieran was sturdier, with larger eyes and a rounder face.

 But then, Íde knew these two better than anyone else, and the differences weren’t obvious to an untrained eye.
-Bur eight now, their emotions further alienated the similarities between them: Kieran only waited while Maebhe looked angry.
+Right now, their emotions further alienated the similarities between them: Kieran waited patiently while Maebhe looked angry.
 She’d already guessed Íde’s answer, then.

 “I’m sorry, Maebhe.
 It’s getting too dangerous to stay.”